We hope this information will help you help your students.

 What are the biggest challenges for students?

 College courses are shorter and more intense than high school courses and often involve a fair bit of reading and several assignments, projects, tests and exams.
 Test dates and assignment deadlines are firm and your student may need some coaching and preparation to be sure they understand the type of commitment needed for success.
 Regular attendance and motivation are important.
 Most dual credit students are successful, and the dual credit experience usually boosts their confidence and academic skills.
+Students are also encouraged to self- advocate as much as possible including communication with professors and school board monitors, setting up accommodations for IEPs, signing up for tutoring, etc.

-Students can apply to have the dual credits they’ve earned recognized once they are admitted to a college program.
-Recognition will depend upon whether their dual credit courses are part of the full-time program they’re enrolled in.
+Students can apply to have the dual credits they have earned recognized once they are admitted to a college program.
+Recognition will depend upon whether their dual credit courses are part of the full-time program they are enrolled in.
 Dual credits earned at another college would be assessed by the receiving college to determine if credit can be awarded, depending on the admitting program.
 The Registrar’s Office can help students with this process.
 When mapping out a full-time program pathway from a dual credit program, please ensure that your student would be eligible to apply for the full-time college program upon graduation by reviewing the specific Admission Requirements for their chosen program.

 What is the process for helping my students to apply for a Dual Credit Pathway at Sheridan?